openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Self-Issued OpenID Provider Response (Authorization Code Flow)

-The following is an informative example of a Self-Issued OP Response for the authorization code flow (`response_type=code`):
+The following is an informative example of a Self-Issued Response for the authorization code flow (`response_type=code`):

 ```
 HTTP/1.1 200 OK